The Night Before And Day Of A Tummy Tuck And Chest Reduction

 I had been in the same weight range for years so that wasn’t an issue for me.

-Covid restrictions meant that I needed a negative PCR test 72 hours before my operation and then had to self-isolate at home from the point my swab was taken to the date of my procedure.
+Due to Covid restrictions, I had to obtain a negative PCR test 72 hours prior to my operation.
+Following that, I had to self-isolate at home from the time of my swab until the day of my procedure.